 This is the same “look” that Jesus gave to the young man when he loved him.
 It isn’t a random gaze.
 This is Christ’s penetrating stare into our hearts.
 The disciples are perplexed.
-This happens to them a lot in Mark’s gospel.
-So Jesus says it again.
+The disciples get perplexed a lot in this gospel.
+So, Jesus says it again.
 He is still looking right at them, and right at us.
 “Children, how hard it is – and some ancient authorities add “for those who trust in riches” – to enter the Kingdom of God!” (v 24)

-Contrary to popular belief in that time, the rich are not “more blessed” and the poor are not poor because of their sinfulness.
 In those days, people saw wealth as a sign of God’s favor, and poverty indicated a life of sin.
 To think that the rich can’t enter the kingdom of God would have been unbelievable to everyone listening.
+Yet Jesus says, contrary to popular belief in that time, the rich are not “more blessed” and the poor are not poor because of their sinfulness.

 We aren’t much different in today’s world.
-We follow rich celebrities on Twitter and look down on the poor among us, sometimes even going so far as to wonder out loud why they don’t get a better job or manage their money more efficiently.
+We follow rich celebrities on social media and ignore the poor among us, and when we do pay attention to them, it’s only to complain that they don’t get a better job or manage their money more efficiently.